Are You Sitting Comfortably?

 - Regularly changing position when using tablets and computers will also reduce the strain on the neck and shoulders as well as helping your back.

-Finally, don’t leave it too long before coming to see your osteopath and suffering persistent headaches and pins and needles in the hands.
+Finally, don’t leave it too long before seeking help and suffering persistent headaches and pins and needles in the hands.